Honey-bee-code/Honey-bee-code/README.md

 - 👋 Hi, I’m @Honey-bee-code
 - 👀 I’m interested in Web and Mobile Programming
 - 🌱 I’m currently learning PHP, Javascript, and Python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on web developer
-- 📫 How to reach me ...

 <!---
 Honey-bee-code/Honey-bee-code is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.